 Chair: Nancy Carrasco The Department of Molecular Physiology and Biophysics is a basic science department located in the Vanderbilt University School of Medicine.
 The Department was recently ranked first in funding in the nation as a Physiology department by the National Institutes of Health.
 The Department has diverse interests that include gene regulation and cell signaling, genetics, obesity, diabetes and metabolism, neuroscience, and structural biology and biophysics.

-Chair: Joey Barnett The Department of Pharmacology is one of the most distinguished Pharmacology departments in the country.
+Chair: Ege Kavalali The Department of Pharmacology is one of the most distinguished Pharmacology departments in the country.
 Research interests include five major areas: signal transduction, neuroscience, bioactive lipid metabolism, genetic basis of cardiovascular dysfunction, and drug metabolism.
 Molecules under investigation include G-protein coupled receptors (rhodopsin, adrenergic, serotonin and receptors), heterotrimeric G-proteins, ion channels, transporters and regulatory proteins such as arrestins, protein kinases and protein phosphatases.
 The Department provides training focused on critical thinking to promote innovation, scholarship, and integrity.
 To this end, the Deparment fosters creativity, collegiality, and leadership.